ericamourao/ericamourao.github.io/README.md

 ### **About me**

-I’m an M.Sc.
+I’m a M.Sc.
 Student at the [Computing Institute](http://www.ic.uff.br/index.php/pt/) of Fluminense Federal University.
-My research area is software engineering.
+My research area is Software Engineering.

 My detailed CV is available at [Lattes Platform](http://lattes.cnpq.br/7734579927953717) and [Linkedin](https://www.linkedin.com/in/ericamourao/).
 Here you can find some material related to my research and my publications.